mastcu/SerialEM/ReadMe.txt

 RFFTW2st.lib, making the changes in steps 2-5 above, and defining USE_FFTW2 at least for the compilation of Xcorr.cpp.

-SerialEM can be compiled in VS 2013 by reading in the current solution file, allowing it to upgrade the project, and changing preprocessor definition _WIN32_WINNT=0x0500 to 0x0501.
+If you modify a configuration to use other than the v90 toolset, you will probably have to change preprocessor definition _WIN32_WINNT=0x0500 to 0x0501.

-A 64-bit version of SerialEM can be compiled in VS 2015 with the solution file SerialEM14.sln.
-The configuration should not require any modifications, and the needed libraries for a build without MKL or FFTW are all in SerialEMLibs, named with "-14".
-To run it, copy the file libctffind-VCOMP-14.dll from SerialEMLibs/x64 to the executable directory and rename it libctffind-VCOMP.dll.
+Both 32 and 64-bit versions of SerialEM can be compiled in VS 2015 with the v140 configurations, which use libraries without MKL or FFTW in SerialEMLibs, named with "-14".
+To run it, copy the file libctffind-VCOMP-14.dll from SerialEMLibs or SerialEMLibs/x64 to the executable directory and rename it libctffind-VCOMP.dll.

 The rest of this file contains a description of the modules in SerialEM.